zainabmelh/guide-articles/articles/Certificates/comparison-with-the-strict-equality-operator/index.md

 ---
-title: "Comparison with the Strict Equality Operator"
+title: Comparison with the Strict Equality Operator
-parent: "certificates-guide"
 ---
 Strict equality (`===`) is the counterpart to the equality operator (`==`).
 Unlike the equality operator, strict equality tests both the `type` and `value` of the compared elements.

 ## Examples